SpektreWorks/spektreworks.github.io/carrier_board/index.md

 	| 5 | MAIN1 |
 	| 6 | MAIN2 |

-### Octo Setup
+### Octa Setup

-The following procedure may be used to configure the board for a flat octocopter (not necessary for an X8):
+The following procedure may be used to configure the board for a flat octacopter:
 1. Flash the cube with ArduCopter 3.5.0 or later.
 	* Arducopter 3.5.0 is still in Beta, so it will be necessary to click the "Beta Firmwares" link in mission planner.
 2. Connect to the cube in mission planner and navigate to the **Initial Setup -> Mandatory Hardware -> Frame Type** page.